Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets

 \subsubsection{Modification of flexibility asset controller}

-Small flexibility assets such as \glspl{EV} or \glspl{HP} are typically controlled by \gls{HEMS} \cite{8352822}.
-These are internet-connected systems that typically have remote control capability and are based on off-the-shelf soft- and hardware, making them vulnerable to cyber attacks and asset owner modification.
-Flexibility asset owners may modify setpoint boundaries or increase setpoints before a service is activated.
-In both scenarios they could make financial gain and would manipulate the flexibility service of the aggregator.
-Organized cyber-criminals could make use of weak password security and encryption to gain access to individual \gls{HEMS}.
-Attackers may collect sensitive data, change setpoints to impair customer comfort and degrade flexibility assets, or increase costs by raising consumption or mitigating flexibility activation, resulting in non-compliance with flexibility contracts.
-Hence, organized cyber-criminals could blackmail customers for financial gain.
-State-sponsored actors could infiltrate the local controllers of multiple small or individual large flexibility assets.
-By changing the setpoints or switching assets on or off, they could introduce load peaks or oscillations that trigger transformer protection, resulting in customer disconnection.
-A coordinated attack affecting both flexibility assets and grid protection mechanisms simultaneously could result in severe physical damage of grid facilities and blackouts.
+Flexibility assets such as \glspl{EV} or \glspl{HP} are often controlled by \glspl{HEMS}.
+These internet-connected systems typically have remote control capability and are based on off-the-shelf soft- and hardware, making them vulnerable to cyber attacks and asset owner modification.
+Flexibility asset owners may aim at financial gain by modifying setpoint boundaries or increasing setpoints before a service is activated, which manipulates the flexibility service of the aggregator.
+Organized cyber-criminals could make use of weak password security and encryption to gain access to individual \glspl{HEMS}.
+To blackmail customers, attackers may collect sensitive data, change setpoints to impair customer comfort and degrade flexibility assets, or increase costs by raising consumption or mitigating contracted flexibility activations.
+State-sponsored actors could infiltrate local controllers of multiple small or individual large flexibility assets.
+By changing the setpoints or switching assets on or off, they could introduce load peaks or oscillations to trigger transformer protection, resulting in customer disconnection.
+A coordinated attack on flexibility assets and grid protection mechanisms may result in severe physical damage of grid facilities and blackouts.